Bedework/bw-category/README.md

 ### 4.0.1
 * Update library versions
 * Simplify the configuration utilities.
-* Move Indexing mbean out of opensearch package to remove unnecessary dependencies.
+* Move Indexing mbean out of opensearch cpackage to remove unnecessary dependencies.

 ### 4.0.2
+* Update library versions
 * Omitted to remove bw-xml as a dependency

+### 4.0.3
+* Update library versions
+* Updates for opensearch 2.18.0
+* make CategoryException subclass of RuntimeException

+### 4.0.4
+* Update library versions
+* Repackage category server
+* Remove last traces of elastic search from class names.
+Make some more generic.
+* Move response classes and ToString into bw-base module.